January 20, 2026

 Regulation:

-1. Resolution of the President of the Republic of Uzbekistan dated July 3, 2018 No. 3832 “On measures to develop the digital economy in the Republic of Uzbekistan” (hereinafter – “PP-3832“);
+1. Resolution of the President of the Republic of Uzbekistan dated July 3, 2018 No. 3832 “On measures to develop the digital economy and the sphere of crypto-assets turnover in the Republic of Uzbekistan” (hereinafter – “PP-3832“);

 2. Resolution of the President of the Republic of Uzbekistan dated September 2, 2018 No. 3926 “On measures to organize the activities of crypto-exchanges in the Republic of Uzbekistan” (hereinafter – “PP-3926“);